hexxone/audiorbits/steam/Guide_en.md

 ║╠══ color fade speed setting
 ║║   the speed at wich the "hue" values are cycled through.
 ║║
+║╠══ spiral setting
+║║   Each subset, or 2D fractal plane, is rotated by this amount in degrees, creating ║║   a spiraling affect.
+Set to 0 to reset rotation of each subset immediately.
+║║
 ║╚══ custom render timing
 ║    If you have a monitor with more than 60hz, it is not 100% certain that the system ║    will trigger to render a frame as often as the monitor would support it.